Monitoring devices for security and economy

 EUREKA project E!
-2711 ARTSAFE is taking modern tagging technologies to a new level, developing an innovative system for keeping tabs on valuable items and machinery.
-Exploiting a growing market, this new technology promises to prevent loss, and improve security and maintenance operations.
-Moreover, applicable to a variety of industry sectors, it will benefit Europes businesses and citizens alike.
+2711 ARTSAFE is taking modern tagging technologies to a new level, developing an innovative system for 'keeping tabs' on valuable items and machinery

 The advent of new wireless and mobile technologies has produced a massive wave of innovative communication systems, but experts still say this is only the beginning.
 Radio frequency identification (RFID) is a new and ingenious method for automatically monitoring all manner of objects.
 It involves storing and retrieving data using devices called RFID tags, small transponders that can be attached to or incorporated into products, animals or even people.

 "RFID has great potential for use in a wide variety of applications," explains project coordinator Lucas Aahlstroem of Plefo Ab in Sweden.
 "Tags can be used to monitor the location and movements of high-value objects, but they can also monitor the workings of machinery, helping operators to plan more efficient and economical maintenance schedules."

 Based in Stockholm, Plefo Ab specialises in personal and material security alarm systems, and in localising protected objects using the worldwide Global Positioning System (GPS).
 Its UK partner, the Mannings group, supply RFID and barcode technologies, including hardware and computer systems.
 Together, they have developed the low-cost ARTSAFE system, comprising wireless RFID tags, a wireless tag reader, the system control computer and an alarm communication system.